nerdsupremacist/SyncWebSocketWebAssemblyClient/README.md

 Contributions are welcome and encouraged!

 ## License
-Sync Sync Tokamak is available under the MIT license.
+Sync WebSocket WebAssemly Client is available under the MIT license.
 See the LICENSE file for more info.